jeseyfried/amaranth-holding-area/_pages/3d-printer-guide.md

          alt="A screenshot of Orca Slicer with a model snapped to the build plate." class="img-left" width="700" height="400">
 </figure><br><br>

-Adjust the dimensions and any other print settings.
-Then click 'Sice plate' at the top of the screen.<br>
++ Adjust the dimensions and any other print settings.
++ Then click 'Sice plate' at the top of the screen.<br>
-Make sure that the file is saved in the file type '.gcode' and after the slicing completes it should look like this image.
++ Make sure that the file is saved in the file type '.gcode' and after the slicing completes it should look like this image.
 <figure>
     <img src="../assets/images/Orca-slicer2.png"
          alt="A screenshot of Orca Slicer with a model snapped to the build plate." width="700" height="400">
 </figure><br><br>

+<h2>Starting the Print</h2>

++ Save the .gcode file to a USB drive and then insert that drive into the port on the Anycubic Kobra 3 printer.
++ Before printing, check:
+  1. That the nozzle is clear of any filament buildup
+  2. That the tubes do not contain any breaks in the filament
++ Use the touchpad to select your print file from the USB drive.
++ Watch the printing for at least the first two layers of the object.
++ Cancel the print if:
+  1. The filament fails to load
+  2. The filament begins to bubble over the nozzle
+  3. The filament fails to adhere to the build plate
++ After the first two layers have printed successfully, you can leave the printer and return when the print is completed.
++ Make a note to yourself, such as through setting a reminder on your phone, when to return to pick up the completed print and turn off the printer.